SultanAl265/e-Portfolio/Week 3-Threat Modelling and Management.md

 **LINDDUN**
 A privacy-focused framework categorizing threats as Linkability, Identifiability, Non-repudiation, Detectability, Disclosure of information, Unawareness, and Non-compliance (Shevchenko et al., 2018).
 Highly suitable for projects handling personal or sensitive data, aligning with regulatory requirements such as GDPR.

+**DREAD (Damage, Reproducibility, Exploitability, Affected Users, Discoverability)**
+A numerical scoring model that ranks threats based on five factors to prioritize remediation efforts.
+While straightforward to apply, DREAD has been largely deprecated by Microsoft and is less common in modern practice due to subjectivity, inconsistent scoring, and lack of standardized weighting (Shevchenko et al., 2018).
+It can still be useful for **quick prioritization** in small teams or as a supplementary method to quantify risk after using qualitative models like STRIDE.

 ---

 ## Choosing the Right Technique